jusdisgi/rollasplay/README.md

 They haven't been produced in a while so they're all new-old stock, and they keep getting pricier.
 But there's really nothing else around quite like them.

 I got the XIAO Ergogen footprint from https://github.com/dohn-joh/emissary/tree/main/ergogen/footprints and removed the cutouts and through-holes for SMD.

+Sadly the board is not reversable...the XIAO doesn't have symmetrical pins, and the surface mount doesn't allow for flipping it over.
+I will eventually make a right half.
+If you have ideas about better approaches to this problem please let me know.